We offer a free expertise!

 Where can I sell them?

-There are various ways to sell your estate.
-In addition to different online platforms, trade fairs and dealers are also good contact points.
+There are various ways to sell your inherited collection of coins and stamps, such as online platforms, trade fairs and dealers.
+In addition to different online platforms, trade fairs and dealers.
 However, the best result can be achieved by selling your estate at auctions.